7.7. The find function¶

 so the result is 1.
 If the given letter does not appear in the string,

-returns the special value std::string::npos
+find returns the special value std::string::npos,

 which is a number larger than any valid position in a string.

-In addition, there is a version of find
+In addition, there is a version of find that takes another

-as an argument and that finds the index where the substring
+string as an argument and that finds the index where the substring

 appears in the string.

-The active code below finds the starting index of "nan"
+The active code below finds the starting index of "nan" in fruit.

 This example returns the value 2.